Meet An Adoptable Dog

 Reason for being in rescue: Lovingly surrendered by owners

 Special Needs: Biscoti is neutered, up to date on vaccines and heartworm negative.
 Biscoti arrived in rescue on 2 daily meds - Sertraline 25mg, an anti-depressive, and clonidine 0.3mg, an anti-anxiety medicine.
-However, since Friday 7/2 we have weaned him off these medications and are replacing them with exercise and play both with humans and other dogs.
-So far, so good.
+However, since 7/2021 we have weaned him off these medications and are replacing them with exercise and play both with humans and other dogs.

 What is my personality like: Biscotti was lovingly surrendered by his owner when life changes no longer allowed time for the exercise he needs.
 Over the past year, Biscotti’s life has been turned completely upside down.
 He had a Mom and Dad and another Aussiedoodle brother that was his best buddy.
 Unfortunately, Mom and Dad decide to go their separate ways each taking one of the dogs with them.
 Biscotti went from living in a big house with a yard to run with his best friend to a small apartment where the only exercise this active boy got was walks and occasional trips to the dog park.
 Biscotti is an Aussiedoodle.
 The Aussie Shepherd part of him needs a job to do.
 Both lines of his breed need an active lifestyle.

-Biscoti loves fetch.
+Biscotti loves fetch.
 It keeps his attention FOREVER.
 A simple game of fetch is all it take to get him to exercise.
 He literally plays until he’s too tired.
-Biscoti looks to people for guidance and reassurance.
+Biscotti looks to people for guidance and reassurance.
 Loud noises scare him, but he immediately runs to his person.

 How do I act when I first meet new people: Friendly